 The fair value of goodwill is determined using both an income approach and market approach.
 The Company's income approach model used for its goodwill valuation is consistent with that used for its franchise valuation noted above except that cash flows from the entire business enterprise are used for the goodwill valuation.
 The Company's market approach model estimates the fair value of the reporting unit based on market prices in actual precedent transactions of similar businesses and market valuations of guideline public companies.
 Goodwill is tested for impairment as of November 30 of each year, or more frequently as warranted by events or changes in circumstances.
 Accounting guidance also permits an optional qualitative assessment for goodwill to determine whether it is more likely than not that the carrying value of a reporting unit exceeds its fair value.
 If, after this qualitative assessment, the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount then no further quantitative testing would be necessary.
-If the Company elects or is required to perform the two-step test under the accounting guidance, the first step involves a comparison of the estimated fair value of the reporting unit to its carrying amount.
-If the estimated fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered impaired and the second step of the goodwill impairment is not necessary.
+If the Company elects or is required to perform the two-step test under the accounting guidance, the first step involves a comparison of the reporting unit is not considered impaired and the second step of the goodwill impairment is not necessary.
+If the carrying amount of a reporting unit exceeds its estimated fair value, then the second step of the goodwill impairment is not necessary.
+If the carrying amount of a reporting unit exceeds its estimated fair value, then the second step of the goodwill impairment is not necessary.
 If the carrying amount of a reporting unit exceeds its estimated fair value, then the second step of the goodwill impairment test must be performed, and a comparison of the implied fair value of the reporting unit's goodwill is compared to its carrying amount to determine the amount of impairment, if any.
-As with the Company's franchise impairment testing, in 2016 the Company elected to perform a qualitative goodwill impairment assessment and concluded that goodwill is not impaired.
+As with the Company's franchise impairment testing, in 2016 the Company elected to perform a qualitative